wcbdata/materials-imaging/readme.md

 - [ ] Add visualization for features identified in images
 - [ ] Add TensorFlow to analyze images
 - [ ] Clean up Zeppelin visualizations and search interfaces
+- [ ] Storing microscopy data in HDF5/USID Schema to make it available for analysis using standard libraries

 ## License
 Project content is licensed under GNU AFFERO GENERAL PUBLIC LICENSE Version 3 except where original licenses such as ASF or GPL apply to source material as noted.